 “Storm Surge” during a tropical storm or hurricane?
 Is that flooding?

 If you are in an area where your property policy excludes coverage for Named Storm, such as in Tier 1 or Tier 2, you will need to purchase additional coverage if you would like to be covered when the next tropical storm or hurricane rolls through.
-Though it may not happen frequently, catastrophic coverage like Named Storm can be vitally important as the damage can be some of, if not the most costly property damage you may experience.
+Though it may not happen frequently, catastrophic coverage like Named Storm can be vitally important as the damage can be some of, if not the costliest property damage you may experience.
 To put it simply, you could lose your entire investment.
-And yes, Storm Surge is typically included in Named Storm coverage and is different than Flood coverage.
+And yes, Storm Surge is sometimes covered within Named Storm policies and is different than Flood coverage.
+Check your individual policy for specifics.

 Is there a way to add coverage for “Flood,” and does it cost extra?